How to avoid cyber attacks?

 The year 2020 was not only marked by the COVID-19 health crisis, but also by a sharp increase in the number of cyber attacks.
 According to the French National Agency for Information Systems Security (ANSSI), "the number of victims of cyberattacks increased fourfold in 2020".
 (1)

 Any company, from public services to SMEs and large international groups, can be of interest to a hacker.
-Data protection is therefore a priority for companies.
-Preventive actions can help to avoid these attacks.
+Data protection therefore becomes a priority for companies.
+Preventive action can help avoid such attacks.

 Here are 5 good practices.

 Educating employees about the risks involved is the first step in avoiding these attacks.
 For example, it is recommended not to open suspicious emails asking for confidential information, download an attachment or click on a link from an unknown recipient.
 If in doubt about a message, ask your employees to contact the IT department.

 2. Change your password